-The DDSLs are listed on page 3 and are the people to whom reports should be made in the absence of the DSL.
+Nick Randall, Jo Clark, Michelle Thurley, Sam Hopwood, Martin Gibb, Lucy Ashton and Lucy Noe are the DDSLs and the people to whom reports should be made in the absence of the DSL.
 This ensures there is always the required cover for the role.

-The DSL and DDSL's contact details can be found on the Key Contacts page at the start of this policy.
 The DSL's role is to take lead responsibility for safeguarding and child protection matters in the School.
 The DSL's responsibility is to maintain an overview of safeguarding within the School, to open channels of communication with local statutory agencies, refer incidents to third parties (including the local authority children's services, the DBS, Channel and the police) where appropriate, to support staff in carrying out their safeguarding duties and to monitor the effectiveness of the School's policies and procedures in practice.
 The DSL works with the governors to review and update the School's safeguarding policy.

 Where a pupil leaves the School, including for in-year transfers, the DSL will also ensure their child protection file is transferred to the new school (separately from the main pupil file) as soon as possible and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
 The DSL will ensure secure transit and obtain confirmation of receipt.
-In addition to the child protection file, the DSL should also consider if it would be appropriate to share any additional information with the new school in advance of a child leaving to help them put in place the right support to safeguard this child and to help the child thrive in the school.
+140 In addition to the child protection file, the DSL should also consider if it would be appropriate to share any additional information with the new school in advance of a child leaving to help them put in place the right support to safeguard this child and to help the child thrive in the school.